BLSQ/iaso/docs/pages/dev/how_to/use_tranlations/use_translations.en.md

 - Share translations between the main app, plugins, and shared components
 - Add new languages without modifying the core codebase
 - Use translations in both development and production environments
+- Configure language-specific settings like date formats and number formatting

 ## How It Works